vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/psychiatry/psychiatry-agitation-management.md

 # Agitation Management

-Jonathan Constant, Jonathan Smith
+Ben Johnson, Reviewed by Jonathan Smith and Daniel Daunis

 ---

 ## Background

-- Agitation in the hospital result from discomfort, illness, medication effects or frustrations the patient is unable to meaningfully communicate
+- Agitation in the hospital results from discomfort, illness, medication effects or frustrations the patient is unable to meaningfully communicate.

+- Aggression is a specific form of agitation in which the person is threatening or attempting to harm another person or physical objects.

+- Agitation is a broader term which may also include irritability, anxiety, pacing, yelling, sexually inappropriate behavior, pulling at restraints or medical devices, among others.

 ## Presentation